Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 The reason is that the answer, in part, depends on Jane.
 She needs to check if she meets all the necessary conditions to qualify - and there could be a lot of them.

-Most websites use the 'Descriptive' form of content in this case, e.g. long pages of text, many FAQs.
-It's a shame because the Descriptive form is a fantastically awful way to satisfy this type of need.
+Most websites use the 'Descriptive' form of content in this case, e.g. long pages of text, reams of FAQs.
+It's a shame because the Descriptive form is a fantastically awful way to satisfy this type of user need.
 (More below.)

 The best way to help Jane is to present her a decision model - an algorithm - that can spit out the right answer.
 A series of straightforward yes/no (or similar interactions) will give her exactly what she needs and create a very high level of confidence in the result.